 Once you’ve determined which test you need to take, start studying and become familiar with the content, structure, and time requirements.
 In some cases, the ACT and SAT are weighted less heavily than they used to be, but you should still strive to put your best foot forward and get the best score you can manage.

 Just like with the TOEFL, there are prep courses available to help get you ready to take the SAT or ACT.
-Don’t forget to check if each school’s standardized testing requirements have changed due to COVID-19.
+Don’t forget to check if each school’s standardized testing requirements have changed.
 Some schools are no longer requiring standardized testing at all.

 In order to properly prepare for the Common App, you have to write an original college application essay.
 These essays are a way for the school to get to know you a little better, so take the time to consider what is important to you and how you can answer the prompt using your own life experiences.